Begin Here

 Begin Here is the debut studio album by the English rock band the Zombies, released on 9 April 1965, by Decca Records.
 The American version, titled The Zombies, was released three months earlier and featured many of the same tracks; however, as was common at the time, some were removed and substituted.

 The 1999 CD reissue on Big Beat expands the track line-up substantially with the addition of three songs from the band's 1965 UK EP The Zombies and alternative versions of "Sticks and Stones" and "It's Alright with Me", as well as demos of "I Know She Will" and "I'll Keep Trying".
-The demos of these last two tunes do not have the overdubs on the versions available on other albums.

 The song "The Way I Feel Inside" was used in director Wes Anderson's film The Life Aquatic and is included in the film soundtrack.
 It was also covered by Taron Egerton for the animated film Sing.
 Additionally, the song "She's Not There" as covered by Santana appears in Renny Harlin's film The Long Kiss Goodnight.
 The song "Can't Nobody Love You" was used in the opening of a season 4 episode of the HBO series Girls.